bbenz/allaroundazure/content/post/2020-07-14-building-a-push-notifications-client-using-azure-and-xamarinPt2.md

 ---

+## Extending the infrastructure to Windows and adding the Notification Hub

 In this episode, Laurent is joining Frank to continue working on the cross-platform Notifications client project that uses Xamarin and Azure.